prapthikanjilal/advertising-budget-sales-analysis/README.md

-# Impact of Advertising Budget on Sales – Python Data Analysis
+# Impact of Advertising Budget on Sales
+### Marketing Analytics Project using Python

 ## Project Overview
-This project analyzes the relationship between advertising expenditure and sales performance using Python.
-The objective is to understand how marketing investments influence revenue generation and to identify patterns that can support data-driven marketing decisions.
+This project analyzes the relationship between advertising expenditure and sales using Python and linear regression techniques.
+The objective is to understand how marketing investments influence revenue generation and identify the advertising channels that drive sales performance.

-The analysis focuses on exploring how different levels of advertising spending impact sales outcomes through statistical analysis and data visualization.
+The analysis applies statistical modeling and data visualization to generate data-driven marketing insights.

 ---

-## Objectives
+## Business Problem
-• Evaluate the relationship between advertising budget allocation and sales performance
-• Identify trends and correlations between marketing spend and revenue
-• Generate visual insights to support marketing strategy and investment decisions
+Companies invest in multiple advertising channels including TV, Radio, and Newspaper advertising.
+However, determining which channel contributes most effectively to sales growth is a key business challenge.

+This project evaluates the impact of advertising budgets on sales to support more effective marketing investment decisions.

 ---

+## Dataset
+The analysis uses the Advertising dataset containing **200 observations** across four variables:

+• TV advertising budget
+• Radio advertising budget
+• Newspaper advertising budget
+• Sales (target variable)

+The dataset is clean with no missing values and is suitable for regression analysis.

+---

+## Methodology

+1. Data loading and preprocessing using Pandas
+2. Exploratory Data Analysis (EDA) to identify trends and correlations
+3. Visualization of advertising spend vs sales relationships
+4. Building a Linear Regression model using scikit-learn
+5. Model evaluation using statistical performance metrics

+---

+## Key Findings

+• TV advertising shows the strongest relationship with sales
+• Pearson correlation between TV budget and sales ≈ **0.78**
+• Linear regression slope ≈ **3.9**, indicating strong positive impact
+• Model explains approximately **67% of sales variation (R² ≈ 0.67)**

+---

+## Model Performance

+Evaluation metrics confirm the predictive strength of the model:

+• MAE ≈ 2.4
+• RMSE ≈ 3.2
+• R² ≈ 0.67

+For a single-variable regression model, this represents strong explanatory power.

+---

+## Business Insights

+• TV advertising has the highest influence on sales growth
+• Increasing TV advertising budget significantly increases predicted sales
+• Data-driven marketing allocation can improve return on advertising investment

+---

 ## Tools and Technologies

 Python
 Pandas
 NumPy
 Matplotlib
 Seaborn
+Scikit-learn
+Statsmodels

 ---

-## Methodology
-1. Data collection and loading of the advertising dataset
-2. Data cleaning and preprocessing using Pandas
-3. Exploratory Data Analysis (EDA) to understand spending patterns
-4. Visualization of relationships between advertising budget and sales
-5. Interpretation of insights for marketing decision-making

----

-## Key Analysis Performed
-• Correlation analysis between advertising budget and sales
-• Visualization of sales trends based on marketing expenditure
-• Identification of patterns in revenue growth related to advertising investment

----

-## Key Insights
-• Increased advertising expenditure showed a positive relationship with sales performance
-• Certain advertising channels contributed more significantly to sales growth
-• Data-driven allocation of marketing budgets can improve return on investment (ROI)

----

-## Business Implications
-The findings from this analysis can help businesses optimize advertising budgets, allocate marketing resources more effectively, and improve overall sales performance through strategic marketing investments.

----

-## Files Included
+## Project Files

-• Python analysis script / notebook
+• Python analysis notebook
-• Dataset used for analysis
+• Advertising dataset
-• Project presentation (PPT)
+• Project presentation

 ---

 ## Author

 Prapthi Kanjilal
 BBA – Strategy and Business Analytics
 Christ University, Bengaluru